bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 You have to handle a lot of problems yourself as a user that otherwise would have been handled by the coordinator, such as Sybil Attacks, or things similar to Sybil Attacks, I won't go into details.
 And it makes the experience a lot less smooth.
 It also has a much bigger problem, which is an on-chain fee watermark.
-So if the fees are being paid from certain participants in the collaborative transaction to another participant because that participant is offering liquidity as a service, it means there's gonna be a discrepancy in the, I'm not going into details, I'm just giving you like the high level idea that the, for example, the inputs of one party might be, have more fee deducted from them than the inputs of other parties, which might make it easy for you to identify the inputs of the person who was paying for the service, as opposed to the people who were offering the service and getting paid.
+So if the fees are being paid from certain participants in the collaborative transaction to another participant because that participant is offering liquidity as a service, it means there's gonna be a discrepancy in the, I'm not going into details, I'm just giving you like the high level idea that the inputs of one party might be, have more fee deducted from them than the inputs of other parties, which might make it easy for you to identify the inputs of the person who was paying for the service, as opposed to the people who were offering the service and getting paid.
 I mentioned this recently in a post on Mastodon, but it suddenly occurred to me, because I listened to a podcast by Sjoerds Provest and Aaron Van Weerdum about the recent case of Alexei Pertsef, who was imprisoned in the Netherlands, and not yet charged, I believe, but imprisoned for multiple months for being a coder for Tornado Cash, or being part of the Tornado Cash team.
 And while we don't know the full details, it apparently is the case that the basis of the prosecutions keeping him in prison is mostly around the existence of a token called TORN or something, which, well, is not directly inside the sort of tornado cash contract execution It's inside like some relaying process, and why do you have to relay transactions into the tornado cash?
 Process it turns out.
-It's precisely because of on-chain fees because if you do this this anonymity process in their contract naively, the fact that you're paying a fee in Ethereum for the execution of the contract kind of somehow gives away who you were to begin with.
+It's precisely because of on-chain fees because if you do this anonymity process in their contract naively, the fact that you're paying a fee in Ethereum for the execution of the contract kind of somehow gives away who you were to begin with.
 So it's exactly the same issue.
 We often find ourselves stumbling if we try to make properly decentralized, properly trustless versions of these cooperative or collaborative transactions for privacy, We stumble over the fact that there's a fee that has to be paid and if it's being paid directly on chain, then we come back to that, the DNA of blockchains is to be public, right?
 Which means that you have a big problem.